marein/php-gaming-website/README.md

   > Schema changes are consolidated to maintain a clean codebase.

   > Infrastructure components are shared across contexts to reduce resource usage and configuration complexity.
-  > For a more sophisticated setup, take a look at the deployment used for load testing.
+  > For a more sophisticated setup, take a look at the deployment "Production for Load Testing".
 </details>

 <details>